despark/apidoc/README.md

         'apiBasePath'    => '/api/v1',
     ];

-All those parameters are displayed on swagger api doc page so you can change them whenever you want.
+All those parameters are displayed on swagger api doc page so you can change them to fit your settings.

 ####Controllers and methods
-Every single method that has been documented in apidoc documentation way and present in laravel's routs.php will be shown in the api documentation.
+Every single method that has been documented in **apidoc** documentation way and present in laravel's routs.php will be parsed and shown in the api documentation.
 Method documentation example: